Designer-Gas-Club-Gaming/DGCBible/index.md

 - **All characters MUST be custom characters; no default model ("Mr. Clean/Default Dan") characters will be allowed**
   (unless using a default model as a Patreon backer to access the PED room).

-- **“Asset dumping" to another player or character, if you plan to leave the server, is not allowed.**
-  Players can't transfer assets to another player without prior in-character reasoning.
-Please contact the admin before leaving.

-- Players are not allowed to transfer their own assets to their other personal characters (AKA Power gaming).

 - **No Dismemberment RP.**